Florida · BV Treatment

 How it works in Florida

-Bacterial vaginosis is the most common vaginal infection — and one of the most straightforward to treat via telehealth.
+Bacterial vaginosis is the most common vaginal infection in adults — and one of the most straightforward to treat via online telehealth when the symptom pattern is classic.
+Our intake takes a few minutes.
+A licensed Florida clinician reviews it during business hours and, when appropriate, sends an e-prescription to your pharmacy.
 Here's the process:

-Pay the $45 flat fee via Stripe — no insurance, no surprise bills.
-Most prescriptions are sent the same day.
+Pay the visit fee via Stripe — no insurance billing, no surprise bills.
+Prescriptions are sent when clinically appropriate.

 Florida licensing & scope of practice